Prompt Collections

 If you want to generate a collection based on some documents, you will provide one or multiple documents about your use-case.
 Based on these provided documents, we can generate prompts that represent the expected usage.
 This option is ideal for RAG systems.

-Create Document Based Collection Form
+Create Document-Based Collection Form

 A form for the collection configuration will open automatically as you can see in the example below.